Welcome to the Cayuga Outrigger Canoe Club

 - Sign up for a practice (if you are new to paddling or outrigger, we recommend you sign up for a Sunday morning paddle)

-- Fill out an insurance waiver form when you come to your first practice
+- Fill out an insurance waiver form online or when you come to your first practice

 Bring a change of clothes and towel in case you are cold after practice, or in case we huli (flip the canoe).
 There are showers and restrooms at the Merrill Sailing Center, but the building is not always open.
 Please remember that paddling is a water sport and that you can expect to get wet, so plan accordingly.
 While cotton clothing is fine in the summer, we do not allow it on the boat in cold weather.